-This can sometimes be the official form of Chickification, since the reduction in rank is often accompanied by a reduction in ability or effectiveness (making you wonder how she got promoted in the first place).
+This can sometimes be the official form of Chickification since the reduction in rank is often accompanied by a reduction in ability or effectiveness (making you wonder how she got promoted in the first place).
 If she stays in the story, the focus often shifts away from her career and more towards her emotional and romantic life.

 Note that not all female characters who get demoted fit into this trope — this is for examples where sexism (either in-setting or by the writer) is clearly the primary factor.
-Quickly Demoted Leader when gender-neutral circumstances create the same problem.
+Quickly Demoted Leader is for when gender-neutral circumstances create the same problem.

 Compare Hysterical Woman, which may go hand in hand with this trope.

 - In the manga Mars, male protagonist Rei originally has a female senior racing partner, Kyoko — an experienced motorcycle rider who teams up with him for the 8-Endurance race.
 After the race, Kyoko tells Rei's girlfriend, Kira, that that event was her last.
 She retires to support her husband, Akitaka "as his wife."
 Given that Akitaka (formerly a racer himself) lost a leg thanks to reckless riding, perhaps this would be understandable...except that he doesn't give up motorcycles, staying on to coach Rei while Kyoko fades from the picture.
 Just to add insult to injury, a later conversation notes that it was probably best that Kyoko retired when she did since motorcycling is no sport for a woman and she'd just have been humiliated by the male racers if she'd stayed on.